Top 7 Patient Appointment Scheduling Software (2026)

 • Secure payments captured during calls.

-• Conversational triage with seamless warm transfers.
+• Conversational triage with smooth, warm transfers.

 • QA dashboards with transcripts, audits, and permissions.